Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Abstract

 \section{Abstract}

 Natural Language Inference (NLI) datasets often exhibit human label variation.
-To better understand these variations, explanation-based approaches analyze the underlying reasoning behind annotators’ decisions.
-One such approach is the \taxonomy{} taxonomy, which categorizes free-text explanations in English into reasoning types.
-However, previous work applying such taxonomies has focused on within-label variation: cases where annotators agree on the final NLI label but provide different explanations.
-In contrast, this paper broadens the scope by examining how annotators may diverge not only in the reasoning type but also in the labeling step.
-We use explanations as a lens to decompose the reasoning process underlying NLI annotation and to analyze individual differences.
-We apply \taxonomy{} to two NLI English datasets and align annotation variation from multiple aspects: NLI label agreement, explanation similarity, and taxonomy agreement, with an additional compounding factor of annotators' selection bias.
-We observe instances where annotators disagree on the label but provide highly similar explanations, suggesting that surface-level disagreement may mask underlying agreement in interpretation.
+To better understand these variations, explanation-based approaches analyze the underlying reasoning behind annotators' decisions.
+One such approach is the \taxonomy{} taxonomy, which categorizes free-text explanations in English into reasoning categories.
+However, previous work applying \taxonomy{} has focused on within-label variation: cases where annotators agree on the NLI label but provide different explanations.
+This paper broadens the scope by examining how annotators may diverge not only in the reasoning category but also in the labeling.
+We use explanations as a lens to analyze variation in NLI annotations and to examine individual differences in reasoning.
+We apply \taxonomy{} to two NLI datasets and align annotation variation from multiple aspects: NLI label agreement, explanation similarity, and taxonomy agreement, with an additional compounding factor of annotators' selection bias.
+We observe instances where annotators disagree on the label but provide similar explanations, suggesting that surface-level disagreement may mask underlying agreement in interpretation.
 Moreover, our analysis reveals individual preferences in explanation strategies and label choices.
-These findings highlight that agreement in reasoning types better reflects the semantic similarity of free-text explanations than label agreement alone.
+These findings highlight that agreement in reasoning categories better reflects the semantic similarity of explanations than label agreement alone.
 Our findings underscore the richness of reasoning-based explanations and the need for caution in treating labels as ground truth.